mreferre/ekstender/README.md

 -  ALB Ingress controller
 -  Calico network policy engine
 -  Prometheus (by default it is NOT exposed through a Load Balancer, not that it should!)
--  Grafana (exposed through a Load Balancer
+-  Grafana (exposed through a Load Balancer)
+-  The [yelb](https://github.com/mreferre/yelb) demo application (exposed through the ALB Ingress Controller)

 In addition to the above, a multi-purpose `eks-admin` Service Account is created: it can be used to login into the Dashboard via grabbing its token.